-The 203 B.C. to 133 B.C.
-Ephesus Silver Drachm with Bee obverse, Stag and Palm Reverse
+The 203 to 133 BCE Ephesus Silver Drachm with Bee Obverse, Stag and Palm Reverse

 History and Legend

-But the oldest of legends give an additional reason for the prominence of the Bee.
-Philostratos of Lemnos, a writer in the Roman period at about 190 AD, relates:
+But the oldest legends give an additional reason for the prominence of the bee.
+Philostratus of Lemnos, a writer in the Roman period at about 190 CE, relates:

 When the Athenians set out to colonize Ionia, the Muses in the form of bees guided the fleet; for they rejoiced in Ionia, because the waters of Meles are sweeter than the waters of Cephisus and Olmeius.
-Some day, indeed, you will find them dancing there; but now, by decree of the fates, the Muses are spinning the birth of Homer; and Meles through his son – Philostratos, Imagines 2:8
+Some day, indeed, you will find them dancing there; but now, by decree of the fates, the Muses are spinning the birth of Homer; and Meles through his son (Imagines, 2:8)

-So the Ephesians and colonists of rival city Smyrna told the story that the Muses, in the form of Bees, led them to their homeland centuries before.
+So the Ephesians and colonists of rival city Smyrna told the story that the Nine Muses, in the form of bees, led them to their homeland centuries before.

 Wonder of the World: The Temple of Artemis

 The Temple of Artemis was rebuilt on the ruins of an earlier temple that had been destroyed by an arsonist seeking fame for himself (a man named Herostratus, from which the term herostratic fame derives, a term used to describe someone who seeks fame in destruction).
 The new, larger Temple of Artemis is the one known as the Wonder of the World.

 The old temple was destroyed in 323 BCE, the year Alexander the Great was born, and it was rumored that Artemis allowed her temple to burn because she was distracted by the birth of the hero.
 Knowing this, Alexander himself offered to pay for the rebuilding of the Temple, but the Ephesians built it at their own expense.